kyma-project/telemetry-manager/docs/user/03-traces.md

 In the Kyma cluster, the Telemetry module provides a central deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
 The gateway exposes endpoints to which all Kyma modules and users’ applications should send the trace data to.

+The feature is optional, if you don't want to use the Traces feature, simply don't set up a TracePipeline.

 ![Architecture](./assets/traces-arch.drawio.svg)

 1. An end-to-end request is triggered and populates across the distributed application.
 Every involved component propagates the trace context using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) protocol.
 2. After contributing a new span to the trace, the involved components send the related span data to the trace gateway using the `telemetry-otlp-traces` service.
 The communication happens based on the [OpenTelemetry Protocol (OTLP)](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) either using GRPC or HTTP.
+3. Istio sends the related span data to the trace gateway as well.
-3. The trace gateway enriches the span data with metadata that's typical for sources running on Kubernetes, like Pod identifiers.
+4. The trace gateway discovers metadata that's typical for sources running on Kubernetes, like Pod identifiers, and then enriches the span data with that metadata.
-4. With the `TracePipeline` resource, the trace gateway is configured with a target backend.
-5. The backend can run within the cluster.
-6. If authentication has been set up, the backend can also run outside the cluster.
+5. The Telemetry Manager configures the gateway according to the `TracePipeline` resource, including the target backend for the trace gateway.
+Also, it observes the trace flow to the backend and reports problems in the `TracePipeline` status.
+6. The trace gateway sends the data to the observability system that's specified in your `TracePipeline` resource - either within the Kyma cluster, or, if authentication is set up, to an external observability backend.
 7. You can analyze the trace data with your preferred backend system.
-8. The self monitor observes the trace flow to the backend and reports problems in the TracePipeline status.

-### Trace Gateway

-In a Kyma cluster, the trace gateway is the central component to which all components can send their individual spans.
-The gateway collects, enriches, and dispatches the data to the configured backend.
-For more information, see [Telemetry Gateways](./gateways.md).

 ### Telemetry Manager